kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

-Manage the running container instance
+Edit a file in the running container instance
 1. List running containers

     `docker ps`{{execute}}